We’ll be keeping this page updated.

-There are a lot of cooperative adventure board games out there right now.
-Exploration games, survival games, role-playing games, and quite a few other types of games are often also considered adventure games, so this was a pretty tough list to make.
-Rather than just picking the best cooperative games that happen to be labeled as “adventure games,” I chose games that consistently make me and my group feel like we’re going on adventures.
+There are a lot of fun adventure card games and board games to choose from right now, so this was a pretty tough list to make.
+Co-op exploration games, survival games, role-playing games, and quite a few other types of board games can all fall under the “adventure games” umbrella.
+Rather than just picking the best games with adventure themes, I chose games that consistently make my group feel like we’re going on adventures.

 Let’s get to it!
-Below you’ll find some of the best cooperative adventure board games that you can get right now!
+Below you’ll find some of the best cooperative adventure board games!

-Aftermath is a very solid storytelling adventure game and easily my group’s favorite of Jerry Hawthorne’s Adventure Book Games series so far.
-The writing is excellent, going through the adventures with your powered-up rodents is a lot of fun, and the campaign system makes the post-apocalyptic world change as you play through the game.
-It works equally well as a family game and as a campaign game that a group of adult gamers can play, which is something I can’t say about most other co-op games.
+Aftermath is an awesome storytelling board game and my group’s favorite of Jerry Hawthorne’s Adventure Book Games series so far.
+It has a great story, going through the adventures with your powered-up rodents is a lot of fun, and the campaign system makes the post-apocalyptic world change as you play through the game.

 Read our Aftermath review

-Champions of Hara is such a cool game.
-The world you’re on shifts around as you play, often forcing you to change up your strategies on the fly.
-Your goal is to grow as powerful as you can as you explore the world and then take down one of the powerful villains.
-The characters are all unique and fun to play, and there are a lot of challenging scenarios that you can play through.
+Champions of Hara is such a cool adventure game.
+The tiles that make up the world shift around as you play, which forces you to tweak your strategy on the fly.
+Your goal is to grow as powerful as you can through exploration and then take down one of the powerful villains.
+The characters are all unique and change how you play each game, and there are a lot of challenging scenarios to choose from.

 Read our Champions of Hara review